If you are a Capture One 12 or 20 user running Mac OS Catalina then please see here for issues related to tethering on this OS.

 - When using Windows, go to the Help menu and choose License Information.

-If Capture One is running as Capture One DB, then it does not support DSLR tethering.
+If Capture One is running as Capture One for Phase One (previously known as Capture One Digital Back), then it does not support DSLR tethering.
 Click Stop Running Digital Back Only or Change License.
-Then re-launch Capture One and choose Pro (or Pro For Sony if you have such a license) trial or activate the software.
+Then re-launch Capture One and activate the software with the license key.

 - Make sure the proper camera type is enabled in Preferences > Capture > Providers.
 As a secondary troubleshooting step, enable ONLY the type of camera you are trying to connect.
 That will help to prevent any driver confusion.
 You will have to restart Capture One after changing any of these parameters.